wavefrontHQ/help/apiaccess_profile.md

 API tokens are required for accessing the REST API.

-To access the REST API documentation, click the gear icon on the tollbar and select **API Documentation**.
+To access the REST API documentation, click the gear icon on the toolbar and select **API Documentation**.

 **Read More**<br/>
 [Customize Your Account](https://docs.wavefront.com/users_account_managing.html)<br/>